-	Born Stanley Brendon Ngala in January 1996 in Kadoma.
+Born Stanley Brendon Ngala on 9 January 1996 in Kadoma.
 He attended Chedonje Primary School and then moved to Rimuka High School before transferring to Induna High School in Bulawayo.

 The striker began his football journey when he was in Grade 2 at Chedonje Primary School in Kadoma’s Rimuka suburb.
 He went through junior football ranks at Power Rangers FC, which was coached by Show Makomani.
 When he was in Form Two he transferred from Rimuka High School to Induna High School in Bulawayo, that’s when he joined Black Boots FC Juniors.